András Vasy

-András Vasy (born 1969 in Hungary) is an American, Hungarian mathematician working in the areas of partial differential equations, microlocal analysis, scattering theory, and inverse problems.
+András Vasy (born 1969) is a Hungarian–American mathematician working in the areas of partial differential equations, microlocal analysis, scattering theory, and inverse problems.
 He is currently a professor of mathematics at Stanford University.

 Education and career

-Vasy attended Stanford University, obtaining his BS in Physics and MS in Mathematics in 1993.
+Vasy grew up in Budapest and attended Apáczai Csere János Gimnázium of the Eötvös Loránd University (ELTE).
+He then became a boarding-school student at the United World College of the Atlantic in Wales.
+Vasy attended Stanford University, obtaining his BS in Physics and MS in mathematics in 1993.
 He received his PhD from MIT under the supervision of Richard B. Melrose in 1997.
 Following his postdoctoral appointment at the University of California, Berkeley, he joined the MIT faculty as an assistant professor in 1999.
 He was awarded tenure at MIT in 2005 during a long-term stay at Northwestern University before moving to Stanford in 2006.

 Awards and honors

 Vasy was an Alfred P. Sloan Research Fellow from 2002 to 2004, and a Clay Research Fellow from 2004 to 2006.
 He was elected a Fellow of the American Mathematical Society in 2012.
 He was an invited speaker at the International Congress of Mathematicians in Seoul in 2014.
 In 2017, he was awarded the Bôcher Prize of the American Mathematical Society.